Want to make money from your game? Then, make sure you design a balanced game economy.

 The latest stats from the industry prove that developing a robust in-game economy can help you create profit from your game.
 For example, the in-game economy of Honor of Kings generated $2.9 billion in 2021.
 Likewise, Genshin Impact generated $2 billion and PUBG Mobile $2.8 billion.

-These 3 are just a few games making huge profits from a well-balanced game economy.
+These 3 are just a few games making huge profits from building a game economy that is well-balanced.
 Even lesser-known game titles generate consistent revenue from a game economy designed with strategy and proper plan.

 The former relates to the satisfaction players enjoy, like rewards and challenges that prompt them to continue playing.
 The latter relates to how you can use the same experiences and tie them with your monetization strategy.